- State-County Assessors' Partnership Program

 Accuracy.
 In general, estimates become less precise as the time from the last census increases.
 Data and models used to produce population estimates are subject to both measurement and nonmeasurement errors.
 This results in imperfect correlation between the data used to estimate the population and actual population change.
 The data and estimating models have been thoroughly tested with decennial census results that provide benchmarks for the estimates series.
 Data and methods are further refined and modified throughout the decade.

-Phuong Nguyen and Evaon Schnagl produced the state and county estimates and prepared this report.
+Phuong Nguyen produced the state and county estimates and prepared this report.
 Walter Schwarm produced the birth projections.
 Douglas Kuczynski and Alex Alvarado collected and prepared the group quarters data.
-Evaon Schnagl produced the school enrollment projections, prepared the driver's license address change data, and validated input data, formulas, and methodologies used in the current state and county estimates series.
+Evaon Schnagl and Alex Alvarado produced the school enrollment projections.
+Douglas Kuczynski validated input data, formulas, and methodologies used in the current state and county estimates series.

 Go to page top